Top 10 American University & College Logos

 City University of New York (CUNY) Logo

 An unusual university deserves an original design.
-It is not just one building or campus but a whole system of units scattered throughout the five boroughs of New York, and the main campus is located in the center of Manhattan.
+It is not just one building or campus, but a whole system of units scattered throughout the five boroughs of New York, with the main campus in the center of Manhattan.
 Representatives from 208 countries characterize the City University of New York.

-The designers used no mascots when designing the logo, only blue HEX # 1D3A83 and gray HEX # 636466 colors.
-The abbreviation of the university name is placed in a blue square.
-The design is reminiscent of modern art due to the simple shapes.
+The designers used no mascots in the logo, only the blue HEX #1D3A83 and gray HEX #636466.
+The university’s name is placed in a blue square.
+The design is reminiscent of modern art because of its simple shapes.

 Indiana University